catalyst/developing-with-cwp/docs/01_InstallingCWPSilverStripe.md

 ```
 * Note: "museum" is the name of the site we are going to create in the command above, for your own sites in future use whatever name you desire for you project.
 * Choose Yes if it asks you about removing the repository history (it may not)
-* Change in to the directory: cd /museum
+* Change in to the directory: cd museum
 * Create an \_ss_environment.php file (touch \_ss_environment.php on the command line will do this)
 * Add the following to the file (via Atom or your favourite editor)...
  * again "museum" is the name of the project in this case, for your other sites use the project name you have selected for that.